 Schedule an Oral Cancer Screening

 Our dentist offers oral cancer screenings to give you peace of mind and the best chance of survival.
-To request an appointment with our dentist in Troy, MI, call the Premier Dental Center at (248) 457-0500.
+To request an appointment with our dentist in Shelby Township, MI, call the Premier Dental Center at (248) 457-0500.